Why Energy Strategy Belongs in the Rural Healthcare Resilience Plan

 EPA’s ESPC overview underscores the centrality of guaranteed savings and performance accountability.
 (EPA, n.d.-b)

-Service Level Agreement (SLAs) / uptime guarantees (resilience is a service, so specify it)
+Service Level Agreements (SLAs) / uptime guarantee (resilience is a service, so specify it)

 For rural healthcare, a serious EaaS contract should define: